Student teams working to build and program their robots for this year's VEX "Change Up" game competition

 The new robotics club welcomes all students in grades 6 through 12.
 If you’re interested in learning more about the club, please contact the following staff sponsors: WHS Business Instructor Barb Shanahan (firstname.lastname@example.org), or WPS Technology Coordinator Vicki Ruzicka (email@example.com).

-New STEAM club open to all 6th-12th grade students; Registration forms due Friday, May 29
+STEAM club open to all 6th-12th grade students; Registration forms now being accepted!

-The Robotics Club starts in June 2020 for students in 6th-12th grades.
+The Robotics Club starts in June 2021 for students in 6th-12th grades.
 The club will meet once a week and as needed, with the schedule being set by the coaches/sponsors.
-We will be following all Three Rivers Health . . .
+We will be following all Three Rivers Health Department . . .